Arduino library for expressive robotic OLED eyes (SSD1306 / SH1106).

 It provides a collection of monochrome bitmaps (eye expressions + useful icons) and a small non-blocking animation helper so you can add personality to robots without blocking the rest of your code.

-Sketch → Include Library → Add .ZIP Library… and select a ZIP of this repo.#include <Wire.h>
+Sketch → Include Library → Add .ZIP Library and select the ZIP of this repo.#include <Wire.h>

 #include <Adafruit_GFX.h>